decidim/decidim.org/source/blog/en/2021-02-09-the-government-of-catalonia-barcelona-city-council-and-the-free-software-association-decidim-sign-a-collaboration-agreement-to-promote-democratic-participation-with-free-and-open-technologies.html.md

 The aim is to promote participatory democracy and to develop and implement open, free and democratic digital infrastructures for participation.

-It also seeks to promote the use of Decidim
-(External link) for citizen participation by both public administrations and social entities and to work collaboratively with other public institutions such as social entities and social agents in order to join forces to deepen technological sovereignty and improve the quality of democracy in the digital age.
+It also seeks to promote the use of Decidim for citizen participation by both public administrations and social entities and to work collaboratively with other public institutions such as social entities and social agents in order to join forces to deepen technological sovereignty and improve the quality of democracy in the digital age.

 Both institutions recognise Decidim as a key infrastructure for the deployment of citizen participation policies and as a tool for the extension of democracy in all types of organisations.